 Download the Citizen Science app and use the Eyes on the Lake feature to reporting your sightings today!
 Doing so helps us catch new infestations of these plants before they spread.
 If you think you’ve seen these plants, please contact us.
 It is also helpful for us to receive reports of “absences” -- anywhere you haven’t seen these plants.
 You can also explore our pages on Eurasian watermilfoil and curlyleaf pondweed to learn more about these aquatic invasive plants and how to identify them.

 If you’d like to get more involved in the Eyes on the Lake program and help us with more regular surveying and reporting, organized surveys and even hand-pulling of aquatic weeds, you can join us for an official Eyes on the Lake training.
 During these trainings you’ll get a chance to step through our identification guide using real plants in our “lab”.
 We’ll also take you out in the field for about an hour to conduct a field survey and get you some experience in looking for these plants in a real-life setting.
 View our schedule of upcoming Eyes on the Lake trainings.

-Based on completed volunteer surveys from 2013, 2014, and 2015, this Google Map provides the locations of verified infestations of aquatic invasive plants, locations where fragments of plants were spotted, and locations where volunteers reported an absence of invasive plants.
-We're excited to be able to provide this data for use by researchers, agencies and other decision makers engaged in the management of aquatic invasive species around Lake Tahoe.
+The League has been collecting surveys of aquatic invasive plants for four seasons now; this collection of maps provides the locations of verified infestations of aquatic invasive plants and locations where fragments of plants have been spotted.
+We're excited to be able to provide this data for use by researchers, agencies and other decision-makers engaged in the management of aquatic invasive species around Lake Tahoe.

-Eyes on the Lake is led by the League, in partnership with the Tahoe Resource Conservation District and the Tahoe Regional Planning Agency, as well as other organizations that make up the Lake Tahoe Aquatic Invasive Species Program.
+Eyes on the Lake is led by the League to Save Lake Tahoe, in partnership with the Tahoe Resource Conservation District and the Tahoe Regional Planning Agency, as well as other organizations that make up the Lake Tahoe Aquatic Invasive Species Program.
 Learn more about this program.